namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 1/30/24
+- Have a PR coming up for 2423
+- Will work on 2359 bug in between meetings

 ### 1/29/24
+- Completed the frontend change for 2348 - just need to test after Patrick's backend changes
-- Will get started on 2348 with the new model changes from Patrick
+- Worked on the 2423 story with the build not catching TypeScript errors

 ### 1/26/24
 - Worked on cleaning up the narrative dialog for 2348